TimothyAllman/MyPortfolioWebsite/Blog/PythonPackaging.md

 Keeping one thing (one function or class) In one file gives us the certainty that the imports we see at the top of the file are the imports we need for the function to work.
-Said in another way, I can be certain that in the above example the `MathSaysHi()` function does not need any external imports to work - how do i know this because there are no imports at the top of its file
+Said in another way, I can be certain that in the above example the `MathSaysHi()` function does not need any external imports to work - how do I know this - because there are no imports at the top of its file, how easy was that.